 "Joseph's Book of the Dead"

 The Book of the Dead was an Egyptian funerary text, a liturgy of writings and spells that Egyptian's would have commissioned and buried with them after death.
 Different scenes are often delineated by curtains or veils that the deceased can pass through after completing certain tasks or tests.
 The scene depicted is one of the most commonly shown in Egyptian Books of the Dead, also known as the "Weighing of the Heart" ceremony.
 This ritual shows Anubis weighing the heart of the deceased on a set of scales against the (ostrich) feather of Maat or truth.
 Here Joseph is also pictured with a coin, the deceased often paying a tribute or token to Anubis as he escorts them through the underworld.
-I grew up listening to my father talk about Hugh Nibley and the many parallels between Egyptian funerary rights and Mormon temple rituals and it fascinated me to no end.
-The scene is full of symbols regarding Joseph's life, his establishing of Mormonism, and the ultimate need for a Savior.
+I grew up listening to my father talk about Hugh Nibley and the many parallels between Egyptian funerary rights and Restored temple rituals and it fascinated me to no end.
+The scene is full of symbols regarding Joseph's life, his establishing of the Church, and the ultimate need for a Savior.

 The mortar and pestle are symbols of the pharmacy trade, or in this case the Great Physician.
 Other Christocentric symbols included in the composition are the set of scales, standing square in a cross shape (Christ as our true judge) and the large, rough stone.
-The Masonic G lends a triangular composition and draws the parallels between Mormons and Masons.
+The Masonic G lends a triangular composition and draws the parallels between and Masons and Latter-day Saint ritual.
 It is also a reference to "Gazelem" which has interpretations relating to Joseph Smith and Seer Stones.
 The lotus blossom bowl is a symbol of resurrection and rebirth.
 The delft hippo is part of a reference to the "Destroyer," a three in one animal consisting of the head of a Crocodile, the body of a Lion, and the end of a Hippo.
 If the deceased did not pass the test, it was there to consume their soul and prevent them from progressing.

 The keys are indicative of the priesthood which overlays or even subdues the rabbit or hare.
 The Hare is a symbol of The Trickster, or in this case the follies or fallibility of man.
 Joseph was specifically charged with being a trickster or a fraud and did in fact have a mischievous personality.
 I appreciate Adam Miller's thoughts on prophets: "While it is scary to think that God works through weak, partial, and limited mortals like us, the only thing scarier would be thinking that he doesn’t."